There are a number of steps to take when planning for maternity or parental leave. Here is a checklist, with appropriate links (if applicable):

 Week 1: Employment Insurance waiting period.
 No EI is paid.
 No University of Saskatchewan salary top up.

 Weeks 17-52: This leave can be taken entirely by either parent, or it can be split between both (and they would receive EI benefits accordingly).
+The weekly benefit rate is 55% of the claimant’s average weekly insurable earnings up to a maximum amount of $650 (2023 rates).
 There is no University of Saskatchewan salary top up for either parent during this period.

 If the secondary parent is a member of Resident Doctors of Saskatchewan, they are entitled to 5 days of paid leave, provided it is within thirty days of the birth or adoption, and is taken on consecutive work days.